-Illumina has received a private letter ruling from the IRS substantially to the effect that, subject to limitations specified therein and the accuracy of and compliance with certain representations, warranties, and covenants, the Spin-Off will qualify for non-recognition of gain and loss under Sections 355 and 368 of the Code.
-The completion of the Spin-Off is conditioned on, among other things, the continuing effectiveness and validity of Illumina's private letter ruling and the receipt and continuing effectiveness and validity of a favorable written opinion of Cravath, Swaine & Moore LLP.
+Completion of the Spin-Off is conditioned on Illumina's receipt of a private letter ruling from the IRS and a written opinion of Cravath, Swaine & Moore LLP, each of which shall remain in full force and effect, that, subject to the limitations specified therein and the accuracy of and compliance with certain representations, warranties, and covenants, the Spin-Off will qualify for non-recognition of gain and loss under Section 355 and 368 of the Code.

-The private letter ruling does not address, and the opinion of counsel will not address, any U.S. state or local or foreign tax consequences of the Spin-Off.
-The private letter ruling assumes, and the opinion will assume, that the Spin-Off will be completed according to the terms of the Separation and Distribution Agreement and will rely on the facts as stated in the Separation and Distribution Agreement, the Tax Matters Agreement, the Employee Matters Agreement, the other ancillary agreements, this Information Statement, and certain other documents.
-In addition, the private letter ruling is based on, and the opinion will be based on, certain representations as to factual matters from, and certain covenants by, Illumina and us.
-The private letter ruling and the opinion cannot be relied on if any of the assumptions, representations, or covenants is incorrect, incomplete, or inaccurate or is violated in any material respect.
+The private letter ruling and the opinion of counsel will not address any U.S. state or local or foreign tax consequences of the Spin-Off.
+The private letter ruling and the opinion will assume that the Spin-Off will be completed according to the terms of the Separation and Distribution Agreement and will rely on the facts as stated in the Separation and Distribution Agreement, the Tax Matters Agreement, the other ancillary agreements, this Information Statement, and certain other documents.
+In addition, the private letter ruling and the opinion will be based on certain representations as to factual matters from, and certain covenants by, Illumina and us.
+The private letter ruling and the opinion cannot be relied on if any of the assumptions, representations, or covenants is incorrect, incomplete or inaccurate or is violated in any material respect.

 The opinion of counsel is not binding on the IRS or the courts, and there can be no assurance that the IRS or a court will not take a contrary position.
-Although a private letter ruling from the IRS is generally binding on the IRS, the ruling is based on certain facts and representations and undertakings from Illumina and us that certain necessary conditions to obtain tax-free treatment under the Code have been satisfied.
+Although a private letter ruling from the IRS is generally binding on the IRS, the ruling will be based on certain facts and representations and undertakings from Illumina and us that certain necessary conditions to obtain tax-free treatment under the Code have been satisfied.

 If the Spin-Off were determined not to qualify for non-recognition of gain and loss under Section 355 and 368 of the Code, Illumina and its shareholders could be subject to tax.
 In this case, each U.S. Holder (as defined in "The Spin-Off-Material U.S. Federal Income Tax Consequences of the Spin-Off") who receives our common stock in the Distribution would generally, for U.S. federal income tax purposes, be treated as receiving a distribution in an amount equal to the fair market value of our common stock received, which would generally result in (i) a taxable dividend to the U.S. Holder to the extent of that U.S. Holder's pro rata share of Illumina's current and accumulated earnings and profits; (ii) a reduction in the U.S. Holder's basis (but not below zero) in Illumina common stock to the extent the amount received exceeds the shareholder's share of Illumina's earnings and profits; and (iii) a taxable gain from the exchange of Illumina common stock to the extent the amount received exceeds the sum of the U.S. Holder's share of Illumina's earnings and profits and the U.S. Holder's basis in its Illumina common stock.
-For more information, see below and the section entitled "The Spin-Off-Material U.S. Federal Income Tax Consequences of the Spin-Off" beginning on page 108 of this Information Statement.
+For more information, see below and the section entitled "The Spin-Off-Material U.S. Federal Income Tax Consequences of the Spin-Off" beginning on page 103 of this Information Statement.